 All creatures on earth, especially the beneficiaries of his saving grace, should continually praise Yahweh.

-In this way Paul establishes that Jesus Christ is uniquely worthy of praise for his great work of creating and sustaining all things in heaven and on earth.
-And this is precisely the message of Psalm 148, that Yahweh, who has now been revealed to us in the person of Jesus Christ, the Lord of glory, should receive praise from the heavens (vss.
+This is precisely the message of Psalm 148 that Yahweh who has now been revealed to us in the person of Jesus Christ, the Lord of glory, should receive praise from both the heavens (vss.
 1-6) and the earth (vss.
 7-14) because he created all things and sustains all things by his divine power.
 Truly he is worthy of every expression of praise we can offer him now and throughout eternity.